Categories > Books > Harry Potter > A Horcrux’s Fate

 Then, with a swirl of emerald flame, he was gone.

 After he left, the room went quiet.
-The only sound was the old grandfather clock in the corner.
+The only sound was of the old grandfather clock in the corner.
 Each second felt slow and too loud.
 Ron dropped back onto the sofa as if someone had taken the strength out of him.

 Hermione remained standing, her gaze fixed on the hearth.
-Her mind had already flown ahead, darting down corridors, rifling through old parchment, imagining secret compartments hidden behind portraits or spell-sealed bookshelves.
+Her mind had already flown ahead, darting down corridors, rifling through aged parchment, imagining secret compartments hidden behind portraits or spell-sealed bookshelves.
 But none of those thoughts stopped the growing ache in her chest.

 Ron didn’t answer at first.
 He only nodded, his eyes still fixed on the empty fireplace.
 “I just…” He swallowed hard.
 “I can’t lose him, Hermione.
 Not after everything.
 Not after Fred.”